PHRaposo/OM-AIS/OM-AIS/README.md

 Harmony Book, by Elliott Carter

-Updated:jan 7/2021 - Minor corrections in tutorial patches
-and a new patch for calculating AIS (require the OMCS library).
+Updated:jan 12/2021 - Added normal and prime form QRMI invariants.
 Thanks to Fabio De Sanctis De Benedictis and to Karin Haddad for testing the library.